clementsiegrist/CloudIotFleet/docs/index.md

 Enable CloudTrail to log all API calls made to IoT Core by going to the AWS Management Console, selecting the CloudTrail service, and creating a new trail.
 In the trail settings, select the IoT Core API actions that you want to log.

-1. Set up CloudWatch Alarms to monitor for specific events in your IoT Core environment.
+1. Set up CloudWatch Alarms to monitor for specific events in your IoT Core environment :

     For example, you could create an alarm to notify you if there is a sudden increase in the number of failed messages from your connected vehicles.

-2. Create CloudWatch Logs to store the logs generated by CloudTrail.
+2. Create CloudWatch Logs to store the logs generated by CloudTrail :

     You can configure CloudTrail to deliver the logs directly to CloudWatch Logs, which allows you to view and analyze the logs in near real-time.

-3. Use CloudWatch Metrics to monitor the health of your IoT Core environment.
+3. Use CloudWatch Metrics to monitor the health of your IoT Core environment :

     CloudWatch Metrics provide detailed information on the performance of your IoT Core environment, such as message delivery rates, error rates, and connection rates.

 ## **VIII.
 Consumers, Users, Administrators**